kgisl/pythonFDP/notes/cs3003-unit4-examples.md

    - What is the method of a list that returns the index for an element in the list?
 	   - What is the difference between `find` and `index`?
    - Find the minimum value in a list and the index of the minimum value.
 Write a list comprehension as part of the code that returns both values in a tuple.
+   - Write code for swapping two variables without using a temporary variable.
+If it is not a one line statement, try refactoring whatever you have into one single statement.

 ## In-class Demo